 - The invigilator will inform you about the duration of each paper.
 Make sure that you complete all tasks in the allocated time as you will not be allowed any extra time to transfer your answers

-- The invigilator will inform you if you need to use a pencil or a pen in order to complete your answers in each paper
+- The invigilator will inform you if you need to use a pencil or a black pen in order to complete your answers in each paper

 - Writing: please write within the grey lines in the spaces provided on the question paper.
 Use the blank pages to complete your rough work

 - Listening: The test is divided into sections, and the recording on the CD is complete in itself, with all necessary pauses and instructions to candidates.
 Each part will be heard twice.
 You will be given time to transfer your answers and the CD will inform you when the test is finished

 - You must not talk, copy, keep or use unauthorised items (such as mobile phones) because you risk being disqualified

 - If you wish to go to the toilet, an invigilator must accompany you for security reasons

 - Please raise your hand.
 No extra time will be given for a toilet break

 - The invigilator will remind you when you reach the last 10 and 5 minutes before the end of the written papers.